-NUR 899 students apply theories, principles and concepts from the prior clinical systems administration courses.
+NUR 889 students apply theories, principles and concepts from the prior nursing administration and leadership courses.
 Using principles of ethical leadership, negotiation, and empowered collaboration, students engage in the leadership role in maximizing the organization's strategic performance.
 Students progress toward implementing an evidence-based proposal for improving practice, microsystems, organizations, systems, and/or public policy.
 Students conduct an analysis of an organization's position vis-à-vis major issues impacting organizations performance.
-P: NUR 787, NUR 888, NUR 899; MBA 711, MBA 741; CO: NUR 899.
+P. NUR 888, MBA 711; P or CO: NUR 899.

 NUR 895.
-Seminar: Clinical Systems Administration.
+Seminar.
+Nursing Administration and Leadership.
 2 credits.
 SP NUR 895 is designed for students to share issues and experiences from the final practicum and demonstrate the integration of advanced and specialized knowledge and skills when implementing their roles in the management of care delivery systems.
 Students use a systematic process of moral reasoning and values based dialogue to address ethical dilemmas and situations, and apply communication, collaborative, and dispute resolution skills and techniques in analyzing and resolving complex issues.
 Students engage in policy analysis for the improvement of health care.
 CO: NUR 896.

 NUR 896.
-Residency: Clinical Systems Administration.
+Residency: Nursing Administration and Leadership.
 4 credits.
+SP

-SP NUR 896 is the final practicum experience for clinical systems administration students.
+NUR 896 is the final practicum experience for nursing administration and leadership students.
 Students engage in the role of the nurse executive consistent with the end of program competencies.
 Students implement and evaluate the outcomes of their practice improvement project and specify implications for practice, research, policy and education.
 The results of the project will be disseminated.
 This course requires 300 clinical hours.
-P: NUR 889, NUR 899; CO: NUR 895.
+P. All required research and theory core, leadership and policy core, and role and support core courses.
+CO: NUR 895.

 NUR 899.
 DNP Scholarly Project Seminar.
 1 credit.
-FA, SP, SU NUR 899 is designed to document a synthesis of the student's educational experiences, growth and knowledge and expertise in an area of nursing practice.
+FA, SP, SU

+NUR 899 is designed to document a synthesis of the student's educational experiences, growth and knowledge and expertise in an area of nursing practice.
 Students choose a project that allows them to collaborate with scholars from nursing and other disciplines to design, manage, and evaluate clinical practices and organization systems.
 This project serves as a foundation for future scholarly practice.
 PLEASE NOTE: The student completes a total of 3 credit hours in NUR 899, during which he or she develops the Scholarly Project.
-NUR 899 is taken in 1- or 2-hour increments.
+NUR 899 is taken in 1 hour increments.
 Once a student has enrolled in the first hour of NUR 899, the student must continue to enroll in a minimum of one credit hour of NUR 899 until all prerequisites for the Residency Course have been met.
-An "I" (Incomplete) is received until all NUR 899 course requirements have been completed and the student is eligible to enroll in the Residency course.
-This course is graded satisfactory/unsatisfactory.
-P: NUR 686; CO: Practicum Courses in Role Specialty.
+Requirements for Satisfactory completion of each NUR 899 credit will be identified in the syllabus.
+This course is graded satisfactory/ unsatisfactory.
+P. NUR 686; CO: Practicum Courses in Role Specialty.